Barbara Bouchey Makes Her Final Statement to Raniere – and She Is in His Face

 He then directs these women to conspire with him to deceive her and to spread negative propaganda calling her crazy.
 And any time she questions, they blame her and shame her for even daring to ask.
 All the while, he extorts her value, time and money to feed his selfish addictions and builds his empire.

-And to silence her, he hunts her like an animal, misusing the court’s and the authorities relentlessly litigating her on trumped charges, has her passport removed so she cannot feel safe in her own country.
+And to silence her, he hunts her like an animal, misusing the courts and the authorities and relentlessly litigating her on trumped charges, – and even has her passport removed so she cannot feel safe in her own country.
 And for what?

 Because she broke up with you and told the truth about it?
-Keith, you claim to be the most ethical, honorable and noblest of men.
+Keith, you claim to be the most ethical, honorable, and noblest of men.
 Is it ethical to overlook the husband’s abuse?
-No, it would not.
+No, it would not be.
 That is why you are sitting here today.
-Being held accountable and facing possible lifetime in prison, which is what I think you deserve for what you did to me and to others.
+Being held accountable and facing a possible lifetime in prison, which is what I think you deserve for what you did to me and to others.

 Keith, why is it that I’m the elephant in the room?
 Never mentioned.
 Why am I not in the 96 pages?
 Nowhere.